kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Once he's dead, head to the Trayus Core.

 ### Traya
-- Cast Force Enlightment before proceeding.
+- Cast Force Enlightment and Force Resistence before proceeding.
 - Traya: 4,4
 - First Phase, Force Jump to her as she has a small chance of using stunning force abilities on you, this should tank her and be able to avoid it.